Resonance (particle physics)

+Cross sections between neutrinos and ^{16}O for W-boson production, compared to those for charged-current (CC) and neutral current (NC) deep inelastic scattering (DIS), and the predicted Glashow resonance.

 In particle physics, a resonance is the peak located around a certain energy found in differential cross sections of scattering experiments.
 These peaks are associated with subatomic particles, which include a variety of bosons, quarks and hadrons (such as nucleons, delta baryons or upsilon mesons) and their excitations.
-In common usage, "resonance" only describes particles with very short lifetimes, mostly high-energy hadrons existing for ×10^-23 seconds or less.
-It is also used to describe particles in intermediate steps of a decay, so-called virtual particles.
+Resonances can be explained as excited states of the reacting particles, or as virtual particles in intermediate steps of the reaction with very short lifetimes (×10^-23 seconds or less).